TNT: Aqueous solubility

 Dissolution is a measure of the rate that solid TNT in contact with water is dissolved.
 The relatively low aqueous solubility of TNT causes solid particles to be continuously released to the environment over extended periods of time.
-Studies have shown that TNT dissolves slower in saline water than in freshwater.
+Studies have shown that TNT dissolves more slowly in saline water than in freshwater.
 However, when salinity is altered, TNT dissolves at the same speed.
 Because TNT is moderately soluble in water, it can migrate through subsurface soil, and cause groundwater contamination.

 Soil adsorption

-Adsorption is a measure of the distribution between soluble and sediment adsorbed contaminants following attainment of equilibrium.
 TNT and its transformation products are known to adsorb to surface soils and sediments, where they undergo reactive transformation or remained stored.
-The movement or organic contaminants through soils is a function of their ability to associate with the mobile phase (water) and a stationary phase (soil).
+The movement of organic contaminants through soils is a function of their ability to associate with the mobile phase (water) and a stationary phase (soil).
 Materials that associate strongly with soils move slowly through soil.
 The association constant for TNT with soil is 2.7 to 11 L/kg of soil.
 This means that TNT has a one- to tenfold tendency to adhere to soil particulates than not when introduced into the soil.
 Hydrogen bonding and ion exchange are two suggested mechanisms of adsorption between the nitro functional groups and soil colloids.